 The IRS reaffirmed this stance twice in 1999.
 In two private letter rulings (PLR 199923014 and 199923015) the IRS disregarded a written contract’s designation of a worker as a contractor, ruling that the substance of the relationship and not its label determines the worker’s status.
 More recently, the Kentucky Supreme Court ruled that an employment contract was “nothing short of legal fiction” when it “attempts to create independent contractors out of workers who clearly are not engaged in independent businesses.”
 (Unemployment Insurance Commission v.
 Landmark Community newspapers, 2000-SC-0884-DG 12/19/02)

 If you engage a nanny or other care giver whom you do not pay directly – you pay an agency for example – and the referring agency establishes the scope of work, the care giver’s pay rate, the agency pays the care giver, and even determines which care giver to send to you, you will generally not be considered the employer of the agency personnel and you will not have payroll tax obligations.
+However, if the agency is not paying the payroll taxes and the employee files a complaint, you may be deemed a CO-EMPLOYER and as such be responsible for taxes.
+It is very important that you clearly establish, before engaging the agency, that they are the employer – look for it in writing.
 As a practical matter, this scenario happens most often with home healthcare workers, and very rarely with nannies, doulas and temporary babysitters.

 Certain professionals such as physical therapists, occupational therapists and speech therapists who come to your home to provide specialized professional services for you or your dependent will generally be treated as independent contractors and carry their own insurance and pay their own taxes.